CodeMyAss/chaos/README.md

 ### Written in itself

-The entire text editor is written in Lua, even the cursor!
+The entire text editor is written in Lua!

+- Cursor(s?)
+- Buffer storage
+- Buffer drawing
+- File representation
+- Panes/splits
+- Basically everything

 So you can easily extend *every single aspect* of the text editor, with full control.
 The only part not written in Lua is the part that draws the characters super fast, which leads me to the next feature...

 ### Just a grid of characters